 Michigan is home to around ten million people, making it the 18th most densely populated state.
-Of this population, around one quarter of people rent their homes.
-As such, it can be a great market for a landlord investing in properties they'd like to rent out.
+Of this population, around one quarter of people occupy their homes.
+As such, it can be a great real estate market for a landlord investing in properties they'd like to rent out.

-Both Michigan landlords and tenants who rent from them in Michigan are governed by the statewide landlord-tenant laws.
-As a landlord, understanding these laws and each tenant's rights can help you deal with many legal issues without needing expert legal services.
+Both Michigan landlords and tenants who occupy their homes are governed by the statewide landlord-tenant laws.
+As Michigan landlords, understanding these laws and each tenant's rights regarding leases, security deposits, reasonable deposits, regulated financial institutions, housing, and property taxes can help you address many legal issues without needing expert legal services.

-As a landlord, it can be a lot of work to keep up with all of the laws that relate to you and your tenants, which is why many property owners turn to an experienced property management company for help.
+As a landlord, it can be a lot of work to keep up with all of the laws that relate to you and your tenants, which is why many landlords turn to an experienced property management company for help with the lease agreement.

 The following is a basic overview of Michigan landlord tenant law.